Maternal and Neonatal Tetanus Elimination (MNTE)

-- Validation survey: if a decision cannot be reached about the MNT elimination status of a country following the district data review (and field visits, when performed), a specific MNT elimination validation survey is conducted.
-The recommended community-based neonatal mortality survey method uses a combination of a Lot Quality Assurance (LQA) and Cluster Sampling (CS) suvey methodologie to judge whether the neonatal tetanus mortality rate (NTMR) is probably greater than 1 NT death/1000 live births (elimination not achieved) or not (elimination achieved).
+- Validation survey: if the level of risk for MNT is found to be very low in all districts but yet a decision cannot be reached about the MNTE status of a country following the district data review (and field visits, when performed), a MNTE validation survey is conducted.
+The recommended community-based neonatal mortality survey method uses a combination of a Lot Quality Assurance (LQA) and Cluster Sampling (CS) survey methodologies to judge whether the neonatal tetanus mortality rate (NTMR) is probably greater than 1 NT death/1000 live births in the selected survey district (elimination not achieved) or not (elimination achieved).

-The LQA-CS survey is carried out in the district(s) thought to be the most poorly performing in the country as regard MNT elimnination.
-The logic is that if NT elimination can be validated in the weakest district(s), elimination can be assumed in the better performing districts, and therefore in the country as a whole.
+The LQA-CS survey is carried out in the district(s) found to be the most poorly performing in the country as regard MNTE.
+The logic is that if NT elimination can be validated in the weakest district(s), elimination can be assumed in the better performing districts, and therefore in the country or geographic entity being validated as whole.

-- Long-term plan for sustaining MNT elimination: if the outcome of the process outlined above is that neonatal tetanus has not been eliminated, the country under evaluation must review its strategies and implement additional activities as appropriate (e.g. SIAs).
+- Long-term plan for sustaining MNTE: if the outcome of the process outlined above is that neonatal tetanus has not been eliminated, the country under evaluation must review its strategies and implement additional activities as appropriate (e.g. SIAs).
 If, on the other hand, elimination has been achieved, strategies need to be adjusted to sustain the progress.
-These can include, but are not limited to, school-based booster doses of tetanus toxoid-containing vaccines (TTCV) and/or immunization of new cohorts of women of reproductive age with TTCV, increasing access to health facility deliveries, etc.
+These can include, but are not limited to, the administration of booster doses of tetanus toxoid-containing vaccines TTCV including through schools, and/or immunization of new cohorts of women of reproductive age with TTCV, increasing access to skilled attendants at birth, and clean cord care practices and NT surveillance.

-Plans for sustaining MNT elimination should be included in the comprehensive multi year plan (cMYP) for immunization.
+Plans for sustaining MNTE should be included in the comprehensive multi year plan (cMYP) for immunization.
 The guidelines for such plans can be downloaded HERE